 The changes due to the corona virus affect students’ everyday lives considerably, and we have collected answers to frequently asked questions on this page.
 We will update more questions and answers when we get more information.
-We recommend you to follow the university’s emails and updates on the intranet.
-Read more about the university community’s recovery plan on Intra here.
+We recommend you to follow the University’s emails and intranet.
+Read more about the university community’s recovery plan on intranet here.

 The student union is here to support the students during this state of emergency.
-If you have any questions not listed here, don’t hesitate to contact firstname.lastname@example.org or TG: @treylaura.
+If you have any questions not listed here, don’t hesitate to contact firstname.lastname@example.org!

 Are TREY’s service offices open?

-- Yes.
+Yes.
 TREY’s staff and board members are working normally and available.
+TREY’s staff and board members, excluding the office secretaries, are working mainly from home until the end of July 2021.
 You can find the contact information here.

-How do I submit my application for extension during this spring?
+How do I submit my application for extension during this exceptional period?

 Face mask recommendation

-What do the campur restrictions mean for association rooms?
+What do the restrictions on facilities mean for the student association facilities?

-Is it possible for students to book facilities at the university in the Autumn?
+Is it possible for students to book university facilities?

 When and how are the university doors open?